Error analysis for hybrid finite element/neural network discretizations: Numerical experiments

 \autoref{fig:performance_preprocessing} shows the results where $y$-axis corresponds to the average values of the validation metric.
 As it was mentioned above, validation metric is defined as the $\ell_2$-norm \eqref{eq:l2_norm} of difference between given and a reference solution. $x$-axis here corresponds to the number of training data.

-While the topmost line depicts the validation metric of coarse (input) solutions on the test data set, the bottommost line depicts the validation metric for the fine (target) solutions on both the test data sets.
+While the topmost line depicts the validation metric of coarse (input) solutions on the test data set, the bottom-most line depicts the validation metric for the fine (target) solutions on both the test data sets.
 The rest of the lines depicts the validation metric for solutions obtained by using the proposed method with aforementioned preprocessing methods on train and test data sets.

 We observe that no preprocessing gives the worst results compared to other methods and the error of the resulting solution is even getting bigger with more training data.
-The second best preprocessing method turned out to be min-max scaling.
-It performs pretty well even with small amount of the training data and the error improves with more data.

-The best preprocessing method is standardization.
+Of the preprocessing methods we tested, standardisation performed best.
 In this case, the error of the proposed method reaches the error of the target one slightly faster and can give the comparable error to min-max scaling while using less data for the training.
 Since standardization performed the best, we have used it in all our experiments.
 Due to the fact that standardization consists of just a few arithmetic operations performed on both input and output features, the computational overhead of it is negligible.